TL;DR

 /add src/auth/login.test.ts

 - Ask for a small, named change in plain English.
-Aider will reply with the proposed diff, apply it, and commit.
-Read the diff before pressing enter on the next prompt — that is your review window.
+Aider replies with the proposed diff, applies it, and commits.
+Read the diff before you type the next prompt.
+That is your review window.

 /exit.
-Your repo has a series of small commits, one per accepted edit.
-Squash before opening the PR if you want a cleaner history.
+Your repo now has a series of small commits, one per accepted edit.
+Squash them before opening the PR if you want cleaner history.

 A prompt that produces honest output